dspinellis/alexandria3k/README.md

 ### Publications graph
-The following command selects only a subset of columns of the complete Crossref data set to create a navigable graph between publications and their references.
+The following command selects only a subset of columns of the complete Crossref data set to create a graph between navigable entities.
 ```sh
 alexandria3k.py --crossref-directory 'April 2022 Public Data File from Crossref' \
    --populate-db-path graph.db \